Renewable Energy (RENG)

 RENG 231.
 Solar Photovoltaic Installation.
 (3 Credits)

-This course provides students with an introduction to solar energy and the impacts of seasonality, aspect, and latitude on solar resources.
-Students are engaged with system components and design of solar photovoltaic electricity generation in both grid-tied and off-grid systems.
-This course covers the Job Task Analysis for the North American Board of Certified Energy Practitioners (NABCEP) Solar PV Associate examination.
+Prepare for a career in the solar energy industry with a strong foundation in both theoretical concepts and practical applications.
+Explore the fundamentals of solar energy, including the effects of seasonality, aspect, and latitude on solar resources.
+Engage with system components and design principles for solar photovoltaic electricity generation in both grid-tied and off-grid systems.
+This course aligns with the Job Task Analysis for the NABCEP Solar PV Associate examination, providing a strong foundation for certification and careers in solar energy.
 This course has an additional laboratory fee.
-Prerequisites: RENG 101 or DTEC 125 or AGEN 125, and MATH 102, 123 or 141 minimum grade of C. 3 Credits (2 hours lecture, 2 hours laboratory), fall semester
+Prerequisites: RENG 101 or DTEC 125 or AGEN 125, and MATH 102, 123 or 141 minimum grade of C. 3 credits (2 hours lecture, 2 hours laboratory), fall semester,

 RENG 240.
 Introduction to Heat Pumps.
 (3 Credits)

-This course is centered on the installation, operation, and maintenance of geothermal and air-source heat pump systems, while introducing principles of system operation and design.
+Gain hands-on experience and foundational knowledge to excel in installation, operation, and maintenance of geothermal and air-source heat pump systems.
+This course prepares you for the EPA 608 refrigerant certification exam, offered at the completion of the course, providing a valuable credential for a career in the growing field of clean heating and cooling.
 This course has an additional lab fee.
-Co requisite: RESC 260 - Heating and Energy Systems 3 credit hours (2 hours of lecture and 3 hours of laboratory), spring semester.
+Corequisite: RESC 260 - Heating and Energy Systems 3 credit hours (2 hours of lecture and 3 hours of laboratory), spring semester.

 RENG 306.
 Alternative Fuel Vehicles.
 (2 Credits)

-This course explores current and future technology in the automotive industry in the areas of alternative power sources.
-Alternative vehicles such as hybrid electric, full electric (EVs), biofuels and fuel cell technology will be studied.
-Students will learn automotive technology necessary to understand the hurdles required to achieve a fully sustainable vehicle.
+Explore current and emerging technologies in the automotive industry focused on alternative power sources.
+Investigate vehicles such as hybrids, full electric (EVs), biofuel-powered, and fuel cell systems, gaining insight into their design and functionality.
+Learn the automotive technologies and challenges involved in creating fully sustainable vehicles.
 Prior knowledge of automotive technology and internal combustion theory is helpful but not necessary.
-2 credits (1 lecture hour and 3 laboratory hours), spring semester
+2 credits (1 lecture hour and 3 laboratory hours), spring semester.

 RENG 310.
 Biomass Energy Resources.
 (3 Credits)